jxcore/jxcore/docs/plain/jxcore-messaging.markdown

 * {Boolean} default `true`

 Enables the messaging server to send multiple messages at once to the client.
-This increases the performance of JXcore Messaging.
+This increases the performance of JXM.io.
 There are some browser versions, however, that don't support this feature (for example IE below v8).
 In this case, chunked mode is internally disabled, even if the `chunked` option in server is set to `true`.